-In 2012, there was an important paving project on U.S. 101 north of the Golden Gate Bridge.
+This was important last year on a paving project on U.S. 101 north of the Golden Gate Bridge.
 There, Delta was urgently called into the project by a prime contractor because the milling machines being used were challenged to meet the spec, and the prime’s smoothness bonus was at risk.

 The need for modern equipment